nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |A          |ramen       |
 |B          |sushi       |

-- Customer A ordered ramen after becoming a member
+- Customer A ordered ramen after becoming a member.
-- Customer B ordered sushi after becoming a member
+- Customer B ordered sushi after becoming a member.

 ***